-You may have regular follow up appointments with your doctor or specialist nurse.
-Or you might decide to only have an appointment if you have any problems or develop a new symptom.
+After treatment for cancer of unknown primary (CUP), you might have regular follow up appointments with your doctor or specialist nurse.
+Or you may decide to only have an appointment if you have any problems or develop a new symptom.

-After treatment for CUP, you might have follow up appointments with your doctor or specialist nurse.
-This is to see how you are and if you have any problems or worries.
+You have follow up appointments with your doctor or specialist nurse to see how you are and if you have any problems or worries.
 You can talk to them about any side effects you might have from treatment, or if you have any new symptoms.

-In some cases, where the aim of treatment was to cure your cancer, you might have regular follow up appointments to check for any signs of the cancer coming back.
+In some cases, where the aim of treatment was to cure the cancer, you might have regular follow up appointments to check for any signs of the cancer coming back.

 How often you have them

-Whether you need check ups and how often varies, depending on your situation.
+Whether you need check ups and how often you need them can vary, depending on your situation.

-You might have regular check ups after treatment.
-For example, this might be every 1 to 2 months for the first few years if you had treatment for cancer that had spread to only the lymph nodes in your neck.
+For example, you might see your doctor every 1 to 2 months for the first few years if you had treatment for cancer that spread to the lymph nodes in your neck.

 For secondary cancer in other areas of the body, you might have check ups less often.